FAQ (Frequently Asked Questions)

 The same ”bell” button is available in each opportunity profile, so you can easily monitor news related to that particular tender.

-Recommendation: use either a filter by industry + authority type, or by keywords.
+Recommendation: use either a filter by industry + buyer type, or by keywords.

 How to flag opportunities and manage your own pipeline?